To configure the firewall to take a packet

 to add a new rule, or select an

 existing rule.
 Set

-the profile has signature exceptions defined, click the
+Note that if the profile has signature exceptions defined, click

 any of the profiles, define the extended packet capture length.

 Extended Packet Capture Length (packets)

 specify the number of packets that the firewall will capture (range

 is 1-50; default is 5).

 Add the security profile (with packet capture enabled)

 In the Profile Settings section, select a profile